jdormit/looped-in/README.md

     $ make clean dev

-This will output the generated JavaScript to `ext/js/generated`.
+This will output the development build of the compiled extension to `ext`.
+The development build produces source maps and is significantly faster to compile.
+If you want a production build, run `make clean prod` instead.

 To load the extension locally in your browser, see [instructions for Firefox](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox) or [instructions for Chrome](https://developer.chrome.com/extensions/getstarted#unpacked).

+To package the extension for publication, run:

+    $ make package

+This will package a production build of the extension to `dist/looped-in.zip`.

 ## License